SEARCH WEBSITE

-CQUniversity's Bachelor of Digital Media can prepare you for a professional career in the digital media industries.
+CQUniversity's Bachelor of Digital Media can prepare you for a professional career in the digital media industry.
 This course provides skills and knowledge that can be applied in a variety of fields associated with design, technology and media.
 The flexible course structure allows you to focus on your strengths and interests by pursuing minors in graphic design, interactive media, screen production, animation, or a combination of these areas.

 CQUniversity's Bachelor of Digital Media will prepare you for a professional career in the digital media industry by providing practical skills and relevant theory that can be applied in a variety of fields associated with design, technology and media.